sirbmircea/notes-app/README.md

 # notes-app

-A note app that stores notes by Command Line or by Http Requests
+A note app that stores notes by Command Line or by Angular based Web Application

 ## Commands